6 Ways Singapore leads as the world’s smartest city

 #2.
 Healthier citizens

+With 47% of Singapore’s population projected to be over 65 by 2050, the city has digitized healthcare to manage this aging demographic.
 Singapore's e-health initiative is a comprehensive digital platform that aims to improve the quality and accessibility of healthcare services in the country.
 The initiative is driven by the Ministry of Health (MOH) and the Infocomm Media Development Authority (IMDA), and it involves various stakeholders in the healthcare industry, including healthcare providers, technology companies, and patients.
+Some of the e-health platform key components include:

 Telemedicine: Telemedicine enables patients to consult with doctors remotely through video conferencing or messaging.
 This can be especially useful for patients who live far from healthcare facilities or have mobility issues.